Explicit Semiclassical Resonances from Many Delta Functions: Further numerical examples and code

 \section{Further numerical examples and code}

 We use further numerical examples to fill several gaps in the theory we have developed so far, presented in order of most agreement with our theory to least.
 Then, we discuss how we compute the resonances.
+First, we provide a GitHub link to the code: \\ \href{https://github.com/Ethan-Brady/Explicit-Semiclassical-Resonances-from-Many-Delta-Functions}{https://github.com/Ethan-Brady/Explicit-Semiclassical-Resonances-from-Many-Delta-Functions}

 \begin{example} While our graphical portrayal of theory has emphasized the curves in Corollary \ref{cor log Re z}, Theorem \ref{thm existence} actually gives the precise location of $\Re z$.
 This detail is of less interest to us but can be used to further evaluate the accuracy of the asymptotics.
 All cases of Example \ref{ex N4} match well, and we display three of them here.